20 beautiful reasons to visit Montenegro

 15. Lustica Bay

-A brand new town is being built on the coast of Montenegro.
+A brand new town has being built on the coast of Montenegro.
 Situated on Luštica peninsula in the northwestern bay of Trašte, it's a show of emerald Adriatic seas backed by jade mountains.

 Year-round sunshine, olive groves, crystalline waters and forested hills give it an island feeling, yet with proximity to three airports.